 Unshielded twisted-pair (UTP) cabling consists of four pairs of color-coded copper wires twisted together and then enclosed in a flexible plastic sheath.
 Its small size helpful during installation.
 UTP cable does not use shielding to counter EMI and RFI effects.
 Cable designers discovered that they can limit the negative effect of crosstalk by following ways:-

-• Cancellation: When two wires in an electrical circuit are placed close jointly, their magnetic fields are the exact opposite of each other. so, the two magnetic fields cancel each other and also cancel out any outside EMI and RFI signals.
+• Cancellation: When two wires in an electrical circuit placed close jointly, their magnetic fields are the exact opposite of each other. so, the two magnetic fields cancel each other and cancel out any outside EMI and RFI signals.

 Standards of UTP Cabling

 UTP cabling conforms to the standards recognized by the TIA/EIA.
 Specifically, TIA/EIA-568 stipulates the commercial cabling standards for LAN installations and is the standard most commonly used in LAN cabling.
 Some of the elements defined are below:-